 spermatozoa and bacterial swimming, cancer mechanics, molecular-motors, fluid-structure interactions of intelligent bio-structures, and synthetic bio-inspired propellers and swimmers.

 Dr Gadelha worked as a Research Fellow in Mathematics at Trinity Hall, University of Cambridge, before going back to Oxford as a Robert Hooke Research Fellow.
 Today, He is a Lecturer in Applied Mathematics and the External Relations and Public Engagement Officer at the University of York, and a mathematical fertility expert for the Science Media Centre (SMC), London, UK.
 To date, his research has generated significant international recognition, with countless worldwide media press releases and TV interviews, including BBC, Science, New Scientist and Discovery Channel.
-This year, Dr Gadelha will be joining the vibrant School of Engineering at the University of Bristol as a Senior Lecturer in Applied Mathematics and data Modelling.
+Today, Dr Gadelha is a Senior Lecturer in Applied Mathematics and data Modelling at the Department of Engineering Mathematics at the University of Bristol.